 The longer you’ve been in business, the easier it will be to get a term loan, as banks want to see a track record of success.

-Business line of credit: A business line of credit is sometimes called an operating line of credit, because its purpose is to help finance ongoing operating expenses.
-Think of a line of credit as an insurance policy providing a cushion of cash when you need it.
-That’s why the best time to apply for a business line of credit is before you need it—in order to get an unsecured line of credit, you need to prove that your business has healthy cash flow.
+Business line of credit: A business equity line of credit is sometimes called an operating line of credit, because its purpose is to help finance ongoing operating expenses.
+Think of a line of credit, whether a secured or unsecured loan, as an insurance policy providing a cushion of cash when you need it.
+That’s why the best time to apply for a business line of credit as a borrower is before you need it—in order to get an unsecured line of credit, you need to prove that your business has healthy cash flow.

-Business lines of credit are best for short-term financing needs, such as payroll, seasonal expenses or temporary cash flow shortages.
+Business lines of credit are best for short-term financing needs, such as payroll, seasonal expenses, unexpected payments or temporary cash flow shortages.
+Missed payments on a line of credit can result in a significant increase in the interest rate.
 Here are some situations where you might use a line of credit:

 - You own a landscaping business and have just completed several projects.
 You have a huge chunk of receivables due in a week—but you need to make payroll for your 20 employees in two days, and don’t have the cash on hand.
 You could use the line of credit to cover payroll, then pay it back as soon as your receivables come in.